 \subsection{Complex-Valued Conformer in Bottlenecks}

-We use complex-valued conformers in the bottleneck layer of our WaLi to capture local and global dependencies \textit{among consecutive spectrograms}.
-A conformer \cite{gulati2020conformer} combines the strengths of CNNs and Transformers.
-Traditional Transformers are great at capturing long-term dependencies, but struggle with local patterns that exist in each phoneme.
-Convolutional layers, on the other hand, excel at local context but lack long-range modeling.
-The conformer blends both by stacking self-attention and convolutional modules in each layer, resulting in a highly expressive and efficient model for sequential input.
-Our complex-valued conformer optimally balances global context with fine-grained local information in phase and amplitude domains for the successful reconstruction of intelligible audio from pressure data.
+We design complex-valued conformers in the bottleneck layer because \mycolor{conformers \cite{gulati2020conformer} combine the strengths of CNNs and Transformers by stacking self-attention and convolutional modules in each layer, resulting in a highly expressive and efficient model for sequential input.} Our complex-valued conformer optimally balances global context with fine-grained local information in phase and amplitude domains for the successful reconstruction of audio from pressure data.

-The output of the last (eighth) encoder block $E_8$ is expressed as $E_8 \in \mathbb{R}^{B \times C \times F \times T}$ and fed as input into the conformer block.
+The output of the last (eighth) encoder block, expressed as $E_8 \in \mathbb{R}^{B \times C \times F \times T}$, is fed as input into the conformer.
 Here, \(B\) denotes the batch size, \(C\) the number of channels, \(F\) the spectral dimension, and \(T\) the temporal dimension.
-Next, we rearrange $E_8$ using a permutation and reshaping so that the conformer processes each channel independently.
-For a given channel, the complex-valued conformer comprises complex multi-head self-attention (MHSA), complex feed-forward (FF), and complex convolutional modules, inspired by \cite{gulati2020conformer}.
+We rearrange $E_8$ using a permutation and reshaping so that the conformer processes each channel independently.
+For a given channel, the complex-valued conformer comprises complex multi head self-attention (MHSA), complex feed-forward (FF), and complex convolutional modules.
 The complex MHSA uses complex-valued queries, keys, and values over the real and imaginary parts.
 The complex FF module uses complex linear layers, complex ReLU activation, and CBN.